ESCAPE FROM TRADEMARK TOWN

 Set in New York City, the story begins with MICROCHIP MIKE — he’s the most famous corporate Trademark in the world... and he knows it.
 This one-foot, sarcastic, animated, robot-like man represents a fictitious computer giant called FutureTech.

-As our story begins, Mike learns that his illustrious career has come to an end — he will be replaced by a singing hologram.
-He's even more surprised when the ad agency that represents FutureTech throws Mike into a secret vault called Trademark Town.
+As our story begins, Mike discovers his illustrious career has come to an end — he will be replaced by a singing hologram.
+He's even more surprised when the ad agency representing FutureTech throws Mike into a secret vault called Trademark Town.

 The town — created by the evil DICK TOBIN of Tobin & Associates — is a giant, secure room in the belly of the famous agency.
 When Mike is “retired,” he's shocked to find himself in a world of hundreds of long-lost Trademarks.
 Over the decades, Trademark Town has become home to these failed or retired campaigns — from cigarette Trademarks to bankrupt dot com Trademarks — and boasts its own currency, Congress, shops, stores, and parks.